• No notifications yet.

 There are several taxi companies available at the airport, with prices ranging from R$100-120 (US$20-25) for the journey to UFMG.
 It is important to note that taxi fares are not fixed and mainly depend on the distance and duration of the ride.
 Taxis should always be equipped with taximeters.

-Private transportation is also available through mobile apps like Uber, Indrive and 99 Taxis.
-However, it is recommended to use these services only if you are familiar with them as they charge different fares and require pre-booking.
+Private transportation is available through ride-hailing services such as Uber, Indrive and 99 Taxis.
+However, it is recommended to only use these services if you are familiar with them as they charge different fares and require pre-booking.

 Accommodation